Tattler II

 Beam5,000lbs

-Broad, shallow, open or partly decked center board sailboats originated around 1850 on the east coast.
-The Sandbagger is the descendant of shoal-draft sloops used in oyster fishing in the shallow waters of New York Bay.
-The term ” Sandbagger” refers to the use of sandbags to shift the boat’s center of gravity in order to obtain the most power from the sails.
+Broad, shallow, open or partly decked centerboard sailboats originated around 1850 on the East Coast.
+The sandbagger is a descendant of the shoal-draft sloops used for oyster fishing in the shallow waters of New York Bay.
+The term “sandbagger” refers to the use of sandbags to shift the boat’s center of gravity, maximizing power from the sails.

-This returning client wanted a modern boat reminiscent of the sandbaggers of the 1890s.
-These boats were extreme and quite dangerous to sail due to their design and use of sand bags as ballast.
-The Van Dam team visited Mystic Seaport to review the plans for one of the few replicas available and accepted the challenge to find a way to create a modern design to match the client’s vision.
+A returning client envisioned a modern boat reminiscent of the sandbaggers of the 1890s.
+These boats were extreme and notoriously dangerous to sail due to their design and reliance on sandbags as ballast.
+To bring this vision to life, the Van Dam team visited Mystic Seaport to review the plans for one of the few existing replicas, then accepted the challenge of creating a modern design that honored the spirit of these historic vessels.

-The entire hull, though it looks classic, was built using modern wood laminate techniques.
-This allowed for intricate woodworking details like a mahogany centerboard case, a modern laminated tiller, a bowsprit, and boomkin.
-Structural elements were crafted with modern composites and metals, while hand-selected woodwork adorned the cockpit coaming, toe rail, and scuppers, finished with state-of-the-art sealants and paints.
+The hull, though classic in appearance, was crafted using modern wood laminate techniques, allowing for intricate details like a mahogany centerboard case, a modern laminated tiller, a bowsprit, and a boomkin.
+Structural elements were built with advanced composites and metals, while hand-selected woodwork adorned the cockpit coaming, toe rail, and scuppers, all finished with state-of-the-art sealants and paints.